Kotlin Help

 package example object Object { val field = "A" } class Clazz { fun memberFunction(p: Int): ULong = 42UL } fun forIntegers(b: Byte, s: Short, i: UInt, l: Long) { } fun forFloats(f: Float, d: Double) { } fun strings(str: String) : String? { return "That is '$str' from C" } val globalString = "A global String"

-plugins { kotlin("multiplatform") version "2.0.21" } repositories { mavenCentral() } kotlin { linuxX64("native") { // on Linux // macosX64("native") { // on x86_64 macOS // macosArm64("native") { // on Apple Silicon macOS // mingwX64("native") { // on Windows binaries { sharedLib { baseName = "native" // on Linux and macOS // baseName = "libnative" // on Windows } } } } tasks.wrapper { gradleVersion = "8.5" distributionType = Wrapper.DistributionType.ALL }
+plugins { kotlin("multiplatform") version "2.1.0" } repositories { mavenCentral() } kotlin { macosArm64("native") { // macOS on Apple Silicon // macosX64("native") { // macOS on x86_64 platforms // linuxArm64("native") { // Linux on ARM64 platforms // linuxX64("native") { // Linux on x86_64 platforms // mingwX64("native") { // Windows binaries { sharedLib { baseName = "native" // macOS and Linux // baseName = "libnative" // Windows } } } } tasks.wrapper { gradleVersion = "8.10" distributionType = Wrapper.DistributionType.ALL }

-plugins { id 'org.jetbrains.kotlin.multiplatform' version '2.0.21' } repositories { mavenCentral() } kotlin { linuxX64("native") { // on Linux // macosX64("native") { // on x86_64 macOS // macosArm64("native") { // on Apple Silicon macOS // mingwX64("native") { // on Windows binaries { sharedLib { baseName = "native" // on Linux and macOS // baseName = "libnative" // on Windows } } } } wrapper { gradleVersion = "8.5" distributionType = "ALL" }
+plugins { id 'org.jetbrains.kotlin.multiplatform' version '2.1.0' } repositories { mavenCentral() } kotlin { macosArm64("native") { // Apple Silicon macOS // macosX64("native") { // macOS on x86_64 platforms // linuxArm64("native") { // Linux on ARM64 platforms // linuxX64("native") { // Linux on x86_64 platforms // mingwX64("native") { // Windows binaries { sharedLib { baseName = "native" // macOS and Linux // baseName = "libnative" // Windows } } } } wrapper { gradleVersion = "8.10" distributionType = "ALL" }

-./gradlew linkNative
+./gradlew linkDebugSharedNative

-• macOS: libnative_api.h and libnative.dylib
+• macOS libnative_api.h and libnative.dylib

 • Linux: libnative_api.h and libnative.so

-• Windows: libnative_api.h, libnative_symbols.def and libnative.dll
+• Windows: libnative_api.h, libnative.def, and libnative.dll

-The same rules are used by the Kotlin/Native compiler to generate the .h file for all platforms.
+The Kotlin/Native compiler uses the same rules to generate the .h file for all platforms.
+Let's check out the C API of the Kotlin library.

-Generated headers file
+Generated header file

+In the build/bin/native/debugShared directory, open the libnative_api.h header file.
 The very first part contains the standard C/C++ header and footer:

-Kotlin Define
+Kotlin definition

-C Type
+C type

 libnative_KBoolean